Bounding the resources for thermalizing many-body localized systems: Supplementary Note 4: Optimality of the stochastic swapping collision model

-In this section we show that the stochastic collision model introduced in Eq.~\eqref{eq:channel_csl} allows us, under some assumptions on the system Hamiltonian, to obtain the optimal thermalization for a given number of subsystems $n \in \N$.
-Specifically, we show that within the class of energy-preserving random unitary channels acting on $n$ subsystem, the map $\bar{\chn}_n$ provides the minimum value of $\epsilon$ in Eq.~\eqref{eq:eps_therm_specific}.
+In this section we show that the stochastic collision model introduced in Eq.~\eqref{eq:channel_csl} allows us, under some assumptions on the system’s Hamiltonian and initial state, to obtain the optimal thermalization for a given number of subsystems $n \in \N$.
+Specifically, we show that within the class of energy-preserving random unitary channels acting on $n$ subsystem, the map $\bar{\chn}_n$ provides the minimum value of $\epsilon$ in Eq.~\eqref{eq:eps_therm_specific}, when the state $\omega_R$ is diagonal in the energy eigenbasis, Prop.~\ref{prop:csl_optimality}.
+Additionally, we are able to bound the performance of the swapping collision model in the situation in which the state $\omega_R$ has coherence in the energy eigenbasis, Prop.~\ref{prop:csl_semi-optimality}, and we show that this channel is able to efficiently thermalize the system when the state has low coherence.
 In order to prove the above statement, we need to introduce the following lemmata.
-The first lemma concern the power of energy-preserving random unitary channels in modifying the spectrum of a quantum state. \begin{lemma}[Power of energy-preserving random unitary channels in modifying the spectrum of a quantum state] Consider a Hilbert space $\mcH$, a Hamiltonian $H = \sum_E E \, \Pi_E$ where $\left\{ \Pi_E \right\}_E$ is the set of projectors onto the energy subspaces, and a state $\rho \in \SH{\mcH}$.
+The first lemma concerns the power of energy-preserving random unitary channels in modifying the spectrum of a quantum state. \begin{lemma}[Power of energy-preserving random unitary channels in modifying the spectrum of a quantum state] Consider a Hilbert space $\mcH$, a Hamiltonian $H = \sum_E E \, \Pi_E$ where $\left\{ \Pi_E \right\}_E$ is the set of projectors onto the energy subspaces, and a state $\rho \in \SH{\mcH}$.
 Given any channel of the form $\mathcal{E}(\cdot) = \sum_k p_k \, U_k \, \cdot \, U_k^{\dagger}$, where $\left\{ p_k \right\}_k$ is a probability distribution and $\left\{ U_k \right\}_k$ is a set of energy preserving unitaries $\left[ U_k , H \right] = 0$, we have that

 \end{lemma} \begin{proof} Due to the fact that each unitary $U_k$ commutes with the Hamiltonian $H$, we have that $U_k^{\dagger} \, \Pi_E \, U_k = \Pi_E$ for all $k$ and $E$.
 Then,

 \end{proof} In the next lemma we consider a family of quantum states with fixed weights in different subspaces, and we explicitly construct a state in this family which minimizes the distance to a given state outside the family. \begin{lemma}[Fixed weights subspaces] Consider a Hilbert space $\mcH$ and a set of orthogonal projectors $\{\Pi_i\}_i$ on $\mcH$ such that $\sum_i \Pi_i = \id$.
 Given a set of probabilities $\{p_i\}_i$, let $S = \left\{ \rho \in \SH{\mcH} \ | \ \tr \left[\rho \, \Pi_i \right] = p_i \ \forall \, i \right\}$.
 Furthermore, assume that a state $\sigma \in \mc S(\mcH)$ has the form $ \sigma = \sum_i q_i \sigma_i $, where each $ \Pi_i\sigma_i\Pi_i = \sigma_i $ and $ \tr(\sigma_i) =1 $.
 Then, the state $ \bar{\rho} = \sum_i p_i \sigma_i$ minimizes the trace distance to $\sigma$ over $S$, that is,